Alex Mackey wasn’t planning on starting a game company.

 Spin Master isn’t the only major toy company to provide channels for inventors to submit their ideas.
 Mattel, HEXBUG, PlayMonster, and Hasbro — among others — offer an online submission process.

-“We have fantastic relationships within the inventor community but also want to hear from unlikely innovators,” says Deniece Nunez, inventor liaison at Hasbro.
+“We have fantastic relationships within the inventor community but also want to hear from unlikely innovators,” says Deniece Nunez, manager of concept acquisition at Hasbro.
 “We want fresh, new ideas from both established and unexpected places.”

 Read more about the legal implications of submitting ideas on page 108.